Qumulo/docs/nics-transceivers-cables.md

 sidebar: administrator_guide_sidebar
 ---

-# Choosing NICs, Transceivers, and Cables for Your Qumulo Node
+# Identifying NICs and Choosing Transceivers and Cables for Your Qumulo Node
-This section explains how to choose the correct cables, transceivers, and NIC cards for your Qumulo nodes.
+This section explains how to identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.

 ## Recommended NICs for Your Node

-The following table lists node types and the recommended NICs, their speeds, and the latest firmware that Qumulo supports.
+The following table lists node types and their NICs and the NICs' speed and latest firmware that Qumulo supports.

 | Node Type                      | NIC        | Speed      | Latest Firmware Qumulo Supports |
 | ------------------------------ | ---------- | ---------- | ------------------------------- |